 Else following If-Then executes a group of commands if condition is false (zero).
 End identifies the end of the group of commands.

-:If condition
+- :If condition - :Then

-:Then

 '''

 :command (if true)

+:command (if true)

 :Else

 :command (if false)

 :command (if false)

 :End

 :command

 '''

-Note: In OS 2.53MP, the program name displays again when you press ENTER to repeat the program.
+Note: In OS 2.53MP and higher, the program name displays again when you press ENTER to repeat the program.

 For(